Moarram/wake/README.md

 # wake

-This script will prevent a macbook from going to sleep when the lid is closed.
+This script will prevent a Macbook from going to sleep when the lid is closed.
 Also it ensures that sleep returns to normal when the script closes.
 It utilizes the hidden command `pmset disablesleep`.

 There are two versions of this script: `wake.sh` if you modify pmset to not require password and `wake2.sh` if you don't mind typing sudo and your password every time.
 You can rename the scripts to whatever you want.